Farrukh Dhondy

-Farrukh Dhondy (born 1944) is an Indian-born British Parsi writer, playwright, screenwriter and left-wing activist who resides in the United Kingdom.
+Farrukh Dhondy (born 1944) is an Indian-born British Parsi writer, playwright, screenwriter and left-wing activist, who resides in the United Kingdom, where he first came in the 1960s.
+He was the Commissioning Editor for Multicultural Programmes at Channel 4 television from 1984 until 1997, during which time he commissioned such programmes as Bandung File and Devil's Advocate.

-Education
+Early life and education

-Dhondy was born in 1944 in Poona, India, where he attended The Bishop's School, and obtained a BSc degree from the University of Poona (1964).
+Dhondy was born in 1944 in Poona, India, son of Lieutenant Colonel Jamshed Dhondy, of the Indian Army, and Anita Shireen.
+He has two sisters.
+He attended The Bishop's School, and obtained a BSc degree from Nowrosjee Wadia College, affiliated with the University of Poona (1964).
 He won a scholarship to Pembroke College, Cambridge, where he read Natural Sciences before switching to English, earning a BA degree in 1967.
-After graduating he studied for a master's degree at Leicester University and was later a lecturer at Leicester College of Further Education and Archbishop Temples School, Lambeth, London.
+After graduating from Cambridge, he studied for a master's degree at Leicester University and was later a lecturer at Leicester College of Further Education and Archbishop Temples School, Lambeth, London.

 Early activism

-In Leicester, Dhondy became involved with the Indian Workers' Association and later, in London, with the British Black Panthers, joining the publication Race Today in 1970, along with his close friend Darcus Howe, and former partner Mala Sen, and discovering his calling as a writer.
+In Leicester, Dhondy became involved with the Indian Workers' Association and later, in London, with the British Black Panthers, joining the publication Race Today in 1970, along with his close friend Darcus Howe, and former partner Mala Sen (with whom he had eloped to the UK in 1965), and discovering his calling as a writer.
+As a media executive, Dhondy was Commissioning Editor at Channel 4 television from 1984 to 1997, taking over from the inaugural holder of the position, Sue Woodford.
+Programmes that Dhondy commissioned included Bandung File, Devil's Advocate and Desmond's.